pago/hapi-pioc/README.md

 # Summary
 By using the _Inversion of Control_ pattern, you can start to decouple your application.
-Route handlers become the simple controllers they were meant to be while your service layer is independend, easily testable and reusable.
+Route handlers become the simple controllers they were meant to be while your service layer is independent, easily testable and reusable.

 [pioc](http://npmjs.com/package/pioc) in particular supports many styles of module definitions and injections and can be an important part in any modern